mateuszmidor/DevOpsStudy/Terraform/AWS/HelloWorld/README.md

   terraform destroy # remove all the resources created before
 ```

-Notice: as no kepair is added, no ssh into this instance is possible
+Notice: as no keypair is added, no ssh into this instance is possible